Manam (film): Promotion

 After the audio launch, the positive reception of the song Chinni Chinni Aasalu prompted the makers to release a video featuring the making of the song.
 Shot in the backdrop of a village, the song featured Nagarjuna dressed as a farmer while Shriya Saran was dressed as an innocent villager.
 On the other hand, the video showcased the recording of the song by Shreya Ghoshal.
 The video too received positive response.
 A still featuring Chaitanya and Samantha in an intimate sequence from the flashback was re-tweeted many times by the fans and Telugu film websites.
 A short teaser, 31 seconds long, was unveiled on 13 May 2014, in which Samantha was seen speaking about Nageshwar continuously at a doctor's check up and the montage of the film's male leads being played side by side.

 Shilpakala Vedika, where the film's 100-day celebrations were held on 22 September 2014.

 A behind-the-scenes video of the making of the song Kanulanu Thaake was released on 14 May 2014.
 The song featured Chaitanya and Samantha as a newly married couple and their onscreen romance with Lavanya Tripathi making a brief glimpse towards the end.
 It also showcased the recording of the song by Arijit Singh.
 The video received a positive response, with praises directed towards the on-screen chemistry between Chaitanya and Samantha.
 The audio launch event, entitled "Manam Sangeetham", was aired on 18 May 2014 in Gemini TV at 5:00 pm, with the Akkineni family in attendance.

 Tata DoCoMo & Brooke Bond Red Label were involved with the film, advertising on hoardings, television, radio, in print, and on buses, among other venues.
 Tata DoCoMo came up with the tagline "Be a part of the Manam family" and offered a chance to the meet the film's star cast by recharging with a certain amount.
 Brooke Bond used the slogan "Red Label celebrates the taste of togetherness with Manam" and offered a chance to meet Nagarjuna.
 First Show Digital handled the film's online promotions.
-The film's 100-day celebration was held along with the platinum disc function (Note: Platinum disc of a regional Indian film refers to the sale of 50,000 discs within a calendar year from its date of release.) of Oka Laila Kosam (2014) on 22 September 2014 at the Shilpakala Vedika in Hyderabad.
+On September 22, 2014, a celebration marking the film's 100th day of release was held in Shilpakala Vedika, Hyderabad.